What is Kanban methodology?

 Remain open to flexible timelines and deliverables

-The Kanban template is also helpful for evaluating existing project workflows.
+The Kanban Template is also helpful for evaluating existing project workflows.
 Part of the goal of a Kanban project management process is to find opportunities for continuous improvements.
 If you’re completing a new project that closely resembles a previous one, consider introducing changes to the previous workflow and evaluate the new results.

 How to use the Kanban template